-Up close with the Royal Navy’s newest ship – HMS Medway
+Up close with the Royal Navy’s new OPVs – HMS Medway

 HMS Medway arrived in her base port of Portsmouth for the first time on 17 June.
 She is in the process of working up before commissioning into the RN in September.
 We went on board to speak to her officers and look around the newest ship in the fleet.